Sport Relief Challenge 2020: Who are the celebrities? Where is the Namib Desert?

 The Sport Relief Challenge 2020

-The 2020 Sport Relief Challenge will see eight celebrities embark on an arduous adventure across the colossal Namib Desert.
+The 2020 Sport Relief The Heat is On Challenge will see eight celebrities embark on an arduous adventure across the colossal Namib Desert.

 The celebrities, who we'll get onto in a moment, will be taking part in a 100-mile triathlon event which will see the budding explorers tackle 35°c heat while walking, cycling and skiing (yes skiing) across the vast Namib Desert in the South West corner of Africa.